NorskRegnesentral/nao-remote/README.md

 # Running the remote

-One you have all the parts installed, you should be able to run the remote and connect to it.
+Once you have all the parts installed, you should be able to run the remote and connect to it.
 First, you need to start the webserver and the NAOqi client.
 Here is a way to start them in the background.